Latest

 Interviews about school exclusions

 More than half of grammar schools are set to fundamentally reform their admissions by giving preference to children from poor homes.
+Thirty grammar schools have already agreed to give preference to bright children eligible for free school meals and another 58 schools are seriously considering the move, the Grammar Schools Heads Association (GSHA) told TES.

 Comment